401(k) and IRA Catch-Up Contributions for 2026

 Reasons to make catch-up contributions

-Data recently compiled via a Vanguard 401(k) plan analysis revealed that only 16% of plan participants take advantage of catch-up contributions even though almost all plans (98%, in fact) offer this option.
+A recent Vanguard 401(k) plan analysis revealed that only 16% of plan participants take advantage of catch-up contributions despite almost all plans (98%) offering this option.
 While the primary driver of this weak uptake is affordability (workers simply don’t earn enough income to do so), even a little extra savings can make a significant difference for your future.
+Specific benefits include…

-How much you can expect to gain ultimately depends on various factors, however: including the type of plan, how much extra you contribute, and your rate of return.
+How much you stand to gain ultimately depends on various factors including the type of plan, how much extra you contribute, and your rate of return.
 Let’s assume you just turned 50 and your goal is to retire at age 66.
-While planning to cut a few expenses, you determine you can afford to contribute an extra $250 a month to your 401(k).
-Assuming your annual rate of return is a conservative 4%, this would land an additional $67,000 in your retirement portfolio!
+Planning to cut a few expenses, you determine you can afford to contribute an extra $250 a month to your 401(k).
+Assuming your annual rate of return is a conservative 4% (the S&P 500 has delivered an annual return of over 10% since 1957), this would inject an additional $67,000 into your retirement portfolio!

 Also important to keep in mind?
 Retirement is expensive.
-The Bureau of Labor Statistics recently revealed that average retiree expenses (in households led by someone aged 65+) total over $52,141 per year (about $4,345 per month).
+The Bureau of Labor Statistics recently revealed average retiree expenses (for households led by someone aged 65+) total over $61,432 per year (over $5,119 per month).
 Unfortunately, these numbers only grow for those further away from retirement.
-The point is that every dollar you save now can only stand to benefit you in your later years.
+Every dollar saved now, likewise, will stand to benefit you later on.

 Reasons to consider holding off on catch-up contributions